Jaminz15/boulderingTracker/timeLog.md

 - 04/10/2025 - 4 hours - Implemented and tested DAO classes for Location, Subject, and Image entities.
 Added necessary constructors to Coordinates, updated BestTime entity mapping, and configured .gitignore.
 Merged changes via GitHub pull request.
+- 04/11/2025 – 5 hours – Finished and tested GET and POST endpoints for the /locations service.
+Verified functionality using Postman and added screenshots showing the new location being returned in the GET response.
+Made several key updates:
+Added LocationService methods for GET and POST
+Updated entity annotations (e.g., @JsonManagedReference, @JsonBackReference) to prevent infinite loops during JSON serialization
+Updated pom.xml with correct Jersey and Jackson dependencies and versions Created RestApplication to register base /services path Confirmed full functionality and created a pull request for review